-One of the identified objectives in the plan was a shift from "traffic enforcement" to a more identifiable focus on "traffic safety."
-Speeding, distracted driving, impaired driving, and failing to wear a seatbelt have been the top contributors of fatalities on Minnesota roadways and it is a primary objective to reduce crashes and change unsafe driving behaviors through education and the enforcement of traffic laws.
-In 2021, The St. Anthony Police Department responded to 191 vehicle crashes.
+The mission of the St. Anthony Police Department is "To improve the overall quality of life by preserving the peace and safety of the community."
+An ongoing goal, as identified in our [Strategic Plan](#), is a focus on Traffic Safety.
+Speeding, distracted driving, impaired driving, and failing to wear a seatbelt have been the top contributors of injuries and fatalities on Minnesota roadways and it is a primary objective to reduce crashes and change unsafe driving behaviors through education and the enforcement of traffic laws.
+In 2023, The St. Anthony Police Department responded to 205 vehicle crashes.

 We also know that these driving behaviors are a concern to our community members, as nearly all reports of driving complaints focus on this type of conduct on our roadways.
-The St. Anthony Police Department received 136 driving complaints in 2021.
+The St. Anthony Police Department received 139 driving complaints in 2023.
 This does not cover the general complaints officers receive while engaged in informal dialogue while out in the community.
+The following report is a summary of the St. Anthony Police Department's commitment to traffic safety in 2023.